-Clubs entering two teams shall nominate, before playing any first or second team Matches, six members who shall constitute the club’s first team for that season.
-A list of these nominated players must be dated and posted in the club.
-A member whose name appears on the first team list is ineligible to play for the second team.
-A team which includes an ineligible player shall forfeit the Match.
+Clubs entering two or more teams shall nominate, before playing any first or second team Matches, six members who shall constitute the club’s first team for that season.
+A list of nominated first players must be dated posted in the club A member whose name appears on the first team list is ineligible to play for the second team.

 Additions To The First Team

 Any member, in addition to those listed, may play for the first team, but having played for the first team on more than two occasions shall be ineligible to play for the club’s second team.
 Where a club has three teams there is no requirement for a nominated second team.
 However a player who has represented the first or second teams more than twice (in total) becomes ineligible to play for the third team.